 Virginia Gryta: Sometimes kids have conditions that cause problems with certain skills, like focus and social development.
 Delaying kindergarten might also delay your learning about these challenges and getting support for your child.

-Bob Cunningham: That extra year of preschool is only helpful if your child gets the right support during that time.
+Bob Cunningham: That extra year of preschool is helpful only if your child gets the right support during that time.
 If kids need help catching up but don’t get it, there are a number of downsides to delaying.